PovertyAction/project-mata/README.md

 `WriteResult` designates a name for the enumeration's type macros, while `(Result)` prefixes the names of the enumeration's value macros.

+### External dependencies

+`matamac` defines the macros specified in the project's `.matamac` file, as well as the `.matamac` files of the project's external dependencies.
+To automatically add the core Project Mata macros, add Project Mata as a dependency.

 File structure
 --------------

 Project Mata requires your project to follow a defined structure.

-You must store your files in a Git repository.
-Project Mata uses the user-written program `stgit` to identify the root of the repository.

-At the repository root, define `.matamac` for project macros.
-Every Mata source file must run `matamac`.
+At the project's root directory, define `.matamac` for project macros.
+In fact, the project root is defined as the directory that contains `.matamac`.

 Store your source files, both Stata and Mata, in directory `src`.
 Project Mata ado-files do not use other directories, but we recommend that you create a directory named `doc` for project documentation.
 For example, `doc/help` could contain Stata help files while `doc/develop` stores documentation for project developers.